 Being diagnosed with a mental illness is something that impacts the life of a person as well as their family.
-The unpredictability in the behavior of someone with a mental illnesses, makes it tough on family members who are trying to decide the best approach in helping their loved one.
+The unpredictability in the behavior of someone with mental illness makes it tough for family members who are trying to decide the best approach in helping their loved one.

 It’s difficult to watch someone you care for struggle with everyday life because of their mental health.
 It may feel impossible at times, but there are ways you can learn how to support someone with a mental illness.

 It’s natural to experience different emotions when you’re trying to support a loved one with a mental illness.
 There are moments when you’re constantly worrying about the person’s safety.
 This is especially true if they are in a manic state, or suffering from paranoia.
 Other times you may experience feelings of frustration and anger as you try to find a balance between living your life and supporting your loved one.
 You may even begin to feel hopeless because despite your best efforts, you’ve exhausted your energy, time, and perhaps money in trying to help them.

 How To Support Someone With A Mental Illness